January 2019 Update

 I have never participated in any of the many local cancer support groups.
 I also knew I was not going to be a cancer volunteer and hang out at the clinic with a blue “volunteer” apron trying to make people feel better.
 In fact, my thinking all along was, “When I emerge on the other side of this tunnel of treatment, I’m closing this chapter of my life.
 I am going to get stronger, and I am going to get on with living the rest of my life.
 People will once again ask about my family and my dog; not my health.”

-Please read the enclosed information about Inflammatory Breast Cancer which involves the lymphatic system and often doesn’t have a lump.
+Inflammatory Breast Cancer involves the lymphatic system and often doesn’t have a lump.
 Be aware that this rare and aggressive form of breast cancer is often undetectable by mammogram and is, therefore, too frequently misdiagnosed as a breast infection.
-Wear the pin I bought for you occasionally if you are comfortable with that … or pin it to your mammogram appointment page of your calendar as a reminder.
-Race for the Cure if you can… and ask someone you love to race with you.
+Wear the pin I bought for you occasionally if you are comfortable with that…or pin it to your mammogram appointment page of your calendar as a reminder.
+Race for the Cure if you can…and ask someone you love to race with you.
 Most of all take care of yourself!!
 Don’t do like I did and neglect getting a regularly scheduled mammogram even though I had pain and itching, classic ibc symptoms which I did not recognize as “cancer.”
 My car and my teeth NEVER missed an appointment.
 Are they more important than my health?
 Thank you for your many prayers and kind expressions of encouragement.
 I appreciate your allowing me this opportunity to be at least a small part of the Solution by getting the word out.

 God Bless You,